Back to basics: Easy ways to improve your cybersecurity

 That’s why we need to be cyber smart — today and every day.

 It’s not hard either.
 With a few simple steps, you can reduce your risks and stay ahead of cybercriminals.
 Here are a few easy tips:

 U.S. Department of Labor, Americans are spending more time online during the pandemic, which has contributed to more bad actors prowling for accounts to attack.
 Although it may seem obvious, people too often overlook the security of their passphrases and the use of password managers to store the unique password we should have for each account.According to the

 The Information Security Office (ISO) recommends the use of long, complex, and unique passwords or passphrases as a good way to help prevent your accounts from being compromised.
 You should never use the same password across different platforms and systems; if your credentials are stolen, the attacker will gain access to everything protected by that password.

 Please visit this IT Knowledge Base article for information on the U’s password requirements and guidelines.

-University employees in campus, hospital, and health sciences organizations are required to use two-factor authentication (2FA) via Duo Security when logging in to certain online U applications and IT systems.
-Students may also enable 2FA for their university accounts and are encouraged to do so.
+University students, faculty, staff, affiliates, and alumni are required to use two-factor authentication (2FA) via Duo Security when logging in to certain online U applications and IT systems.

 2FA adds a second, necessary step to verify your identity.
 By requiring multiple methods of authentication, your account is further protected from being compromised, so even if a bad actor hijacks your password, 2FA also makes it more difficult for attackers using password-cracking tools to break into your accounts.